Symplectic Representation of Legendre Dynamics: Introduction

 \item In Section~\ref{sec:duality_lagrangian} and Section~\ref{sec:preservation}, we derive a geometric characterization of symplectomorphisms that preserve Legendre graphs.
 Viewing each $L_{\psi}$ as a Lagrangian submanifold of $(T^{*}Q,\omega)$, we prove that a symplectomorphism preserves Legendre type structure if and only if it has the normal form $\tau_{d\chi_t} \circ f_t^{\sharp}$, i.e., an exact fiber translation by $d\chi_t$ composed with a cotangent lift of a base diffeomorphism $f_t:Q\to Q$.
-This provides a structural classification and sufficient condition of admissible representation updates in Legendre dynamics. \item In Section~\ref{sec:linearHamiltonian_src}, we realize the symplectomorphism characterization of Legendre dynamics with Symplectic Reservoir (SR).
-Starting from an input-driven discrete Hamiltonian system at most linear in the momentum $p$ \footnote{In this sense, the reservoir core is a linear symplectic system driven by the input.
-The nonlinearity of the model is carried by the Legendre dynamics of the input and by the readout, as in classical RC.}, we derive an SR update whose recurrent core is a symplectomorphism of the above required form.
-Consequently, SR preserves Legendre type structure stepwise and provides an invariance preserving representation for Legendre dynamics. \item In Appendix~\ref{app:OU_dynamics}, we develop a Markov-semigroup formulation of Legendre dynamics on exponential families.
+This provides an \textbf{if and only if} (necessary and sufficient) structural classification of the symplectic representation updates that preserve Legendre dynamics. { \item In Section~\ref{sec:linearHamiltonian_src}, we introduce Hamiltonian realizations of the Legendre preserving normal form.
+We first derive generic linear symplectic reservoirs as a diagnostic comparison, then introduce a linear realization and a nonlinear Hamiltonian Symplectic Reservoir generated by Hamiltonians that are at most linear in the momentum.
+These realizations are Legendre preserving and provide invariance-preserving representations for Legendre dynamics. \item In Section~\ref{sec:exp}, we provide numerical illustrations of the structural preservation claims.
+The experiments verify the local normal-form identities and the trajectory-wise transport of Legendre duality under OU-driven inputs, and compare the N-HSR against generic symplectic and standard orthogonal reservoir baselines. } \item In Appendix~\ref{app:OU_dynamics}, we develop a Markov-semigroup formulation of Legendre dynamics on exponential families.
 We show that a Markov semigroup preserves an exponential family if and only if its generator acts affinely on the sufficient statistics, and we apply this criterion to prove that the Ornstein-Uhlenbeck process is an example of Legendre dynamics.

 \end{itemize}

 For the remainder of the paper we adopt the Einstein summation convention where repeated indices are summed over their range unless explicitly stated otherwise.